Classes of Tantra in Tibetan Buddhism: Unsurpassable Yoga

-This statement contains various tantric terms express the nature of Unsurpassed Tantra.
+This statement contains various tantric terms to express the nature of Unsurpassed Tantra.
 Bhaga (ultimately) refers to the source of phenomena (chos ’byung, dharmodaya), or source of all awakened qualities, and also literally to the vagina of a female sexual consort (i.e. the queen, btsun mo).
-Thus this statement refers to karmamudra, sexual union, which is a key element of the symbolism, thought and practice of Unsurpassed Yoga Tantras and which generates a great blissful consciousness (the "castle of great bliss") that is then directed to understanding ultimate reality.
+Thus this statement references karmamudra, sexual union, which is a key element of the symbolism, thought and practice of Unsurpassed Yoga Tantras and which generates a great blissful consciousness (the "castle of great bliss") that is then directed to understanding ultimate reality.
 Furthermore, when the tantras speak of relying on one's mothers, sisters etc., this refers to different types of tantric consorts.
 Regarding the six parameters, this refers to "six levels of meaning in the content of the tantras" which express different ways of interpreting and understanding the tantras.

 Tantras

 Anuttarayoga tantras which became prominent in Tibet include: